 Use Google Posts to post a Covid-19 post that will appear at the top of your profile, where you can inform people on how you operate.

 Hopefully, showing people recency will encourage them to order and therefore write a review.

-2. Show your customers how to leave a Google review
+Explain customers how to write you a review

 Many of your customers don’t know how to leave a review on your listing.
 So, let’s start at the ground level.

 There are two possible ways you can leave Google reviews; through a browser (on desktop or mobile) or the Google Maps App.
 The process is different for each, and yes, your customers will need a Google account to do it.

 To show them how to do this, you can go over these easy steps:

 Write a Google Review from your browser (from desktop or mobile)